Facing explosive growth, East Central ISD again asks voters for more money for new schools

 Facing that explosive growth, the district is asking voters to green light a second high school for $198.9 million and two new elementary schools, costing $50.6 million and $49.7 million.

-Proposition B’s total $331.1 million bond package, one of four ECISD propositions on district voters’ ballots, also includes money for renovations and additions for the East Central High School agriculture facility, a new gym at the high school, and $4 million for additional land to buy land for future campuses.
+Proposition B’s total $331.1 million bond package is one of four ECISD propositions on district voters’ ballots.
+The proposition also includes money for renovations and additions for the East Central High School agriculture facility, a new gym at the high school, and $4 million for additional land to buy land for future campuses.

-The ask comes after voters already approved a $240 million bond package in 2022 that included the construction of a new middle school and two new elementary schools.
+The request comes just two years after voters already approved a $240 million bond package that included the construction of a new middle school and two new elementary schools.

-East Central ISD spokesman Brandon Oliver told KSAT the district had expected it would need to come back to the ballot box after the 2020 bond election.
+East Central ISD spokesman Brandon Oliver told KSAT the district had expected it would need to come back to the ballot box, even after the 2022 bond election.

 We heard our community,” he said.
 “I mean, they wanted a new high school, but according to demographers, we would hit 120% occupancy of elementaries first.
 So that was the first necessity was to approach that and also give us a third middle school to reduce that congestion.”